sharonsajipaul/book_renter/CONTRIBUTING.md

 You will also need to install [PostgreSQL](https://www.postgresql.org/download/) and set it up.

-Optional: Install [pgAdmin](https://www.pgadmin.org/) to help manage the database.
+_Optional:_ Install [pgAdmin](https://www.pgadmin.org/) to help manage the database.

-Optional: If you want to have multiple versions of NodeJS, then you want a NodeJS version manager.
+_Optional:_ If you want to have multiple versions of NodeJS, then you want a NodeJS version manager.
 NodeJS doesn't provide this, so you would need to find an unofficial one (NVM is a popular option).

+_Optional:_ Depending on your editor, you can install the [Prettier plugin](https://prettier.io/docs/en/editors).
+This will make sure the entire team uses the same code style.

-Optional: Install pnpm to share dependencies across projects.
+Ensure pnpm is installed to share dependencies across projects.
-For this single project, it isn't necessary, but if you ever decide to make more projects, this will help save disk space.
-Just run `corepack enable` and `corepack prepare pnpm@latest --activate` to enable pnpm on your system.
+Just run `corepack enable` to enable pnpm on your system (the project specifies the version to use, so there is no need to prepare it).

-Optional: Install turborepo to cache tasks.
+_Optional:_ Install turborepo to cache tasks.
 As of writing, turborepo isn't being used, but when the project grows, this will make development faster.
-Just run `npm install turbo --global` (replace with `pnpm` if installed).
+Just run `pnpm install turbo --global`.

 Fork the repository and clone it to your machine.
 This can be done via the `git clone` command or GitHub desktop (Click `Open with GitHub Desktop` from the `Code` dropdown on the GitHub page)

-Run `pnpm install` or `npm install` to install the dependencies.
+Run `pnpm install` to install the dependencies.

 Then run `pnpm prepare` or `npm run prepare` to setup githooks for checking the linting and formatting.